-Self-Guided Walking Tour in Siracusa
+Self-Guided Walking Tour in Syracuse

 7 Stops 4.6 km ~2.0 hours

-Walking tour route map of Siracusa
+Walking tour route map of Syracuse Open interactive map

-Why Walk Siracusa?
+Why Walk Syracuse?
 A Self-Guided Tour

 Syracuse splits into two worlds, and this walk hits both in the right order.
 You start on the mainland with the ancient stuff: a world-class museum and a Greek archaeological park that you want to see before the sun gets brutal.
 Then you cross the bridge onto Ortigia, the small island that holds the old town, and the pace shifts from ruins-and-heat to narrow lanes, a baroque cathedral, a market, and the sea on three sides.
 Doing it the other way around is a mistake.
 You do not want to climb around an exposed Greek theatre at 2pm in July.